Aryan1Mahahjan/ML-Learning/ML learning/Classification.md

 precision = TP/{TP+FP}

-The ration of positive instances that are correctly detected by classifier is called  *recall*.
+The ratio of positive instances that are correctly detected by classifier is called  *recall*.

 recall = TP/{TP+FN}